SimPLU3D/simplu3D-openmole/README.md

 ## PSE Method
 Pattern Search Exploration (PSE) is an open-ended evolutionary method of the OpenMOLE frameWork, designed to explore the diversity of simulation models outputs.
 See the article [here](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138212)

-Whereas optimization techniques focus on discovering (near)optimal solutions from a set of feasible solutions, PSE aims at exhibiting the diversity of patterns a model can produce, by cleverly selecting the parameters that produce patterns that are the most different one to each other as possible.
+Whereas optimization techniques focus on discovering (near)optimal solutions from a set of feasible solutions, PSE aims at exhibiting the diversity of patterns a model can produce, by cleverly selecting the parameters that produce patterns that are as different one to each other as possible.
 The massive amounts of simulation runs that PSE requires is made possible by framing the model into the OpenMOLE platform.
 (See the master branch of this repository)